 Dating Someone Who Drinks Too Much: Signs and How to Get Help

 Dating someone who drinks too much can be a distressing situation.
 Perhaps you have a partner who is often intoxicated, relying on you as a designated driver, or who is failing to attend events due to excessive alcohol use.
 These situations could be a sign that you are dating someone who has a problematic relationship with alcohol.
-Unfortunately, alcohol misuse or alcohol addiction—clinically referred to as alcohol use disorder (AUD)—can lead to adverse mental and physical consequences, for both the person who drinks and their partner.1, 2, 3
+Unfortunately, alcohol misuse or addiction—clinically referred to as alcohol use disorder (AUD)—can lead to adverse mental and physical consequences, for both the person who drinks and their partner.1, 2, 3

 This article will help you understand the signs your partner may have a drinking problem, how alcohol affects relationships, and what you can do to help.